albertocubeddu/extensionOS/README.md

 ## 📸 Screenshots

-Select, right-click and selecte the functionality—it's that easy!
+Select, right-click and select the functionality—it's that easy!
 ![action](./assets/showcase/action.png)

 Pick your favorite provider and select the model that excites you the most.